 These do not have much in common with New York-style bagels which are round, doughy, and dense.
 Jerusalem bagels are thinner oval-shaped bagels that are soft, airy, and less doughy with a slight sweetness, thanks to the honeyed sesame topping.

 How to make them: step-by-step

 You'll need a few simple ingredients to make this Jerusalem bagel recipe: flour, sugar, salt, milk, active dry yeast (fast-action), whole milk, baking powder, and extra virgin olive oil.
 For the topping, Reem uses a mixture of sesame seeds and grape molasses, which is not as readily available so I used honey instead.
 Here's how it goes (the print-friendly recipe is just below):

 - Make the dough.
-Mix 4 1/2 cups of all-purpose flour (bread flour works too), 2 tablespoons sugar, 1 teaspoon salt, 1 1/2 cups milk, 1 tablespoon active yeast (fast-action), and 1 teaspoon baking powder together.
+Mix 4 ½ cups of all-purpose flour (bread flour works too), 2 tablespoons sugar, 1 teaspoon salt, 1 ½ cups milk (or unsweetened almond milk for a vegan option), 1 tablespoon active yeast (fast-action), and 1 teaspoon baking powder together.
 You can use a freestanding mixer fitted with the dough hook (run it on medium speed until the dough comes together in a soft and pliable ball) or knead by hand until the dough is smooth and pliable (it will take a bit longer this way, but will work).
-If you’re kneading by hand and feel that the dough is too stiff, add a tiny bit of milk and work through.
+If you're kneading by hand and feel that the dough is too stiff, add a tiny bit of milk and work through.
 You are looking for a soft, elastic but robust dough.